speedracer/speedracer/readme.md

 ---

-Speed Racer is a perf runner, like a test runner, but for performance.
-It executes scripts in a given directory in Chrome (headless if possible) and produce reports on script execution, rendering and fps (more to come).
+Speed Racer is a perf runner, like a test runner, but for performance :car:.
+It executes scripts (*runs*) in Chrome (headlessly if possible) and produces reports on JavaScript execution, rendering and fps (more to come).

 ## Installation